atomicdata-dev/atomic-server/server/README.md

 cd atomic/server
 # Create a new .env using the template
 cp default.env .env
 # Run the server.
-It loads the .ad3 store that you point towards
+It creates a store in ~/.config/atomic/db by default
 cargo run
 # Visit http://localhost:8080/test
 ```